The Easiest Way to Convert Odds and Calculate Profit

 - Decimal/European odds

 To be honest, who needs the hassle?
 The more time you waste, the more you're losing on the sports.
+In the betting industry, you need to act and think faster than the horses you're betting on!

 Have you ever wondered about the money to be made off betting on the underdogs?
 Linemakers know you want to bet on the favorite and don't think that they won't take advantage of this!